teozec/image-renderer/README.md

 cmake -G "Xcode" ..
 ```
 Now that it is all set you can open up the Xcode project built in the `build` directory and compile it from within the IDE.

-### Windows

-The main executable uses the POSIX `getopt` function, not available on Windows.
-We recommend using a Unix-like environment, such as the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/).
-You can still build the `trace` library, since it does not require POSIX functions; to achieve this, please remove from the `CMakeLists.txt` the lines responsible for building the `image-renderer` executable before running the commands described above.

 ## Usage examples